alicefinidori/tha-de/README.md

 Below is the view code for implementing the business rules and generating the top_banners view, found [here](data_loading/data_loading.py#L35).

+- Compute total revenue and clicks for each dataset, campaign and banner

 ```commandline
     create or replace view conversions_and_clicks_agg as (
         select dataset, campaign_id, banner_id, coalesce(sum(revenue), 0) as total_revenue, count(distinct click_id) as click_counts